shawtan/notes/GEOG101notes.md

     - Leaving skilled workers in Cuba
     - Influx of cheap migrants in US
     - 'Brain drain'
-- **Gross Mirgation**: Total number of migrants moving in or out
+- **Gross Migration**: Total number of migrants moving in or out
 - **Net Migration**: gain or loss in population due to migration
 - **Push factors** cause people to move away
 - **Pull factors** attracts people to a place

 #### International Voluntary Migration
 - Canada receives a lot of voluntary immigrants
-    - Initial settlers from asia
+    - Initial settlers from Asia
     - French and British
     - Asian immigrants
 - **Transnational migrants**: migrants with homes in multiple countries